 UNDERWOOD, Lionel Harold

-LCpl Underwood was killed during operations at Normandy.
+Lance Corporal Lionel Underwood died during operations at Normandy.

-Extract from a letter sent by Herbert Beddows (3 Cdo) to the family of Lionel Underwood:
+Extract from a letter sent by Herbert Beddows (3 Cdo) to Lionel's family

 "On this occasion 4 & 5 Troops of No. 3 Commado had attacked the Merville Battery.
 Captured it, suffering some casualities.
 4 Troop was then sent back - about 200 yards from the battery, we shortly came under fire from an assortment of weapons, one was believed to be 88 inch - a deadly gun - so a fighting patrol was hastily formed, comprising of Lt Williams, Sgt Port, L/Cpl Underwood, Trp Mills and myself, Herbert Beddows.
 In fact it was a case of you, you, you & you.